adityaoberai/offline-journal/README.md

 - ✍️ Create, edit, and manage journal entries
 - 💾 Offline-first approach using RxDB for local storage
-- 🔄 Optional cloud sync with Appwrite
+- 🔄 Cloud sync with Appwrite
 - 🔐 Privacy-focused - all data stays on your device by default
+- 🔑 Secure authentication with magic email links
 - 📱 Responsive design that works on all devices
 - ⚡ Fast and lightweight
 - 🎯 Clean and intuitive interface